Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 Class 11 Physics Lab Manual

-NOTE: The links given below for Download Class 11 Physics Lab Manual in pdf format.
+NOTE: The links below are for downloading the PDF Class 11 Physics Lab Manual.

-Activity 2To determine the mass of a given body using a metre scale by the
+Activity 1To determine the mass of a shared body using a metre scale by the

 principle of moments.

-Activity 3To plot a graph for a given set of data choosing proper scale and show
+Activity 2To plot a graph for a given set of data, choosing the proper scale and show

 error bars due to the precision of the instruments.